syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf-linux-docker.md

 Docker is an open platform for developing, shipping and running applications.
 You can use Essential DocIO in Docker container to create, read, write and convert Microsoft Word documents into various formats.
 From this page, you can learn how to convert Word document to PDF in Linux Docker using Syncfusion Word library (Essential DocIO).

-## Steps to convert a Word document to PDF in Linux Docker:
+## Steps to convert a Word document to PDF in Linux Docker

 1.Create a new Core Console application.